Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you work a regular nine-to-five job, you're going to need a vet that offers evening and weekend hours for those non-emergency visits.
 Is someone there during the off hours to answer emergency calls?

 Most likely, you want a staff that is friendly and courteous, and makes you feel welcome.
 If you are rushed in and out without getting a chance to ask any questions - the office may just be too busy, and not really suited to taking on more patients.
-You should be able to ask questions and get clear explanations on procedures and care.
-If there are multiple vets at the practice, will you be able to choose which one you see?

 Does the vet work with any other animal hospitals in the area?
 Will you be sent to a different doctor if your pet needs surgery?
 Will you be sent to a different doctor if you have an after-hours emergency?